Scifabric/pybossa/doc/juju_pybossa.rst

     juju bootstrap

-PyBossa bundle
+PYBOSSA bundle
 ==============

-Install the Pybossa charm bundle which will install PyBossa charm and PostgreSQL charm and connect them to eachother.
+Install the Pybossa charm bundle which will install PYBOSSA charm and PostgreSQL charm and connect them to eachother.

 ::

     juju deployer -c bundle.yaml

-Once is installed, we can install PyBossa and connect both of them.
+Once is installed, we can install PYBOSSA and connect both of them.

 Sentinel and Redis
 ==================